tiredboffin/blowfish/README.md

-Recovery of the original Blowfish P-table from a known expanded P-table based on Richard Schroeppel’s [report.pdf](https://www.osti.gov/servlets/purl/1141651)
+Recovery of the original Blowfish P-table and Key from a known expanded P-table based on Richard Schroeppel’s [report.pdf](https://www.osti.gov/servlets/purl/1141651)

 **Procedure for Recovery**: